qqrz997/MenuSelector/README.md

 Place the contents of the unzipped folder from the latest [release](https://github.com/qqrz997/MenuSelector/releases/latest) into your Beat Saber installation folder.
 If you need more information regarding manual installation of mods [this wiki page](https://bsmg.wiki/pc-modding.html#manual-installation) will help.
 For further help with installing mods, join the [Beat Saber Modding Group](https://discord.gg/beatsabermods) discord server.

-Older versions of MenuSelector are n~~~~ot supported.
+Older versions of MenuSelector are not supported.
 If you find issues using an older version then I won't be able to help.

 ## Usage
 Locate the "Menu Selector" button in the left of the main menu to access the Menu Selector screen.